eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

 Installation
 ------------

 This taskfile is included only when the file /usr/local/nagios/libexec/check_ipmi_sensor doesn't exist.
-This state is registered in nagios-plugins-installed.yml, with the module **stat**.
+This state is registered in :bash:`nagios-plugins-installed.yml`, with the module **stat**.

+More information in the section :ref:`nagios-plugins-installed.yml`.

 The installation process consists on cloning the git repository and copying the file :bash:`check_ipmi_sensor` to the Nagios plugins directory.